OCamlPro/drom/sphinx/commands.rst

   Compute the checksum of the archive

 * 3.
-  Copy updated opam files to the git-managed opam repository
+  Copy updated opam files to the git-managed opam repository.
+During this operation, comment lines, :code:`version:` and :code:`name` lines are removed to conform to opam-repository policies.

 Note that, prior to calling **drom publish**, you should update the opam-repository to the latest version of the **master** branch:
 ::